1. Home

 You might find that you:

-• often ask colleagues to repeat what they say
+• often ask colleagues to repeat themselves

 • often misunderstand what is being said